cwendorf/Sourcebook/JASP/data-analysis/mixed.md

 4. In the “Repeated Measures Factors” box, you will define the repeated measures factor.
 This box is necessary for labeling the repeated measurements of the same underlying factor.

 5. Click on “RM Factor 1” and type in the name you wish to give to the repeated measures factor.
-In this example, the measurements/columns reflect quizzes at two different times so “Time” is used as the name.
+In this example, default is used as the name.

 6. Below that, click on “Level 1” to type the name of the individual level of the repeated measures factor.
 You may do the same for each level.
 In this example, the quiz was given twice, so there were only 2 levels of the factor.